 Add the fenugreek to it, but be careful because it can burn in seconds.
 Then pour the water and let it boil.

-You need to crack the eggs in a bowl, mix, and add it to the pot.
+You need to crack the eggs in a bowl, mix them, and add it to the pot.
 Then stir it well and enjoy your Eshkeneh.

 How to Make Khorasani Eshkeneh?